Phase 5: Investing

 1. Think about your risk tolerance.
 Take this quiz to help you.

-2. Once you have an idea of what you can handle, read
+2. Once you have an idea of what you can handle, read this article about the risk involved with different investments.

 3. Think about what investments will be best for you.

-4. Learn to learn about investments.
+4. You're done! - Learn to learn about investments.

 Now, we've been through a lot together, and I bet you'd be surprised to realize that you're pretty financially smart now!
 You're in a very good place with your money thanks to your dilligence and tenacity.